 PhD

-- Ningwei Jiang (expected 2023).
-Working title: Characterization of Quasistationary Distributions for Markov Chains.
+• Ningwei Jiang (2023).
+Characterization of Quasistationary Distributions for Markov Chains.
+Thesis paper (#32 in my publications list).

 UConn Undergrads (SURF Grant / Honors / Senior Thesis / Other)